 - Do not pound, drop, or throw the radio unnecessarily.
-Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids.
-Do not submerge the radio unless it is a ruggedized.(APX 7000/APX 7000L R model) - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Caution: - Do not use the radio without an accessory connector or a dust cover in place as contamination can build up on the contacts. - When charging the radio using a wall mounted charger, the radio must be turned off.
+Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Caution: - Do not use the radio without an accessory connector or a dust cover in place as contamination can build up on the contacts. - When charging the radio using a wall mounted charger, the radio must be turned off.
 Otherwise, the Man Down Alert and Emergency may be accidentally triggered.